songyuncen/laser-triangulation/README.md

 # laser-triangulation
-Implement Halcon's sheet-of-light 3D reconstruction demo with OpenCV
+- Implement Halcon's sheet-of-light 3D reconstruction demo with OpenCV

-The name of the Halcon demo is: calibrate_sheet_of_light_calplate.hdev
+- The name of the Halcon demo is calibrate_sheet_of_light_calplate.hdev

 ## Tools used:
 - OpenCV (4.5.3)